Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir -p welcome/to/school will create directories in the current working directory
+ls -amF will list files in the directories seperated by commas